radrow/ddtrace/EVALUATION.md

 **Note:** the command above takes about **one hour** to complete on a computer with Intel Core i7-1185G7 (8 CPU cores) and **32GB of RAM**, running Fedora 42.
 This is what we used to obtain the results in the paper.
+If the command crashes and displays `/app/bench.sh: line 30: 1193 Killed "$@"` anywhere in the output, it means that the program has likely run out of memory.
+If that happens, delete the `output` folder and try the smaller variant described below.

 For a less resource-intensive variant (which may less accurately align to the results in the paper), you can run the following command instead: it takes about